-We start this walk by making our way into the most beautiful section of Hyde Park, to see the Italian Gardens, a memorial to a famous Victorian explorer, the picturesque Round Pond and get a view of Kensington Palace.
+We start this walk by making our way into the most beautiful section of Hyde Park, to see the Italian Gardens and a fine Peter Pan statue, before seeing a view of Kensington Palace.
 Then it all goes very Prince Albert, with his huge memorial, the Albert Hall and the site of the Great Exhibition (the Crystal Palace) which he helped organise.
 Then we see where the SAS ended a famous siege, before heading past the beautiful Kensington museums.
 And if you fancy a break, we can stop for a cuppa in what must be the world’s most beautiful museum cafe.
 Then there’s an extraordinary site – the thinest house in London (or anywhere probably!) and it’s a tall building which makes it look even stranger, and you hear the bizarre history of how it came about.
 A charming crescent takes us into Chelsea to see the gorgeous Edwardian buildings which once housed the first motor car showrooms and workshops.

 Then it’s time to realise why this walk is called ‘cosmopolitan’.
 We see a lovely array of Dutch influence houses (you could be in Amsterdam), an ex mansion that’s now an art gallery, a hidden away little old Spanish chapel and the house where Mozart lived (and dashed off his first symphony aged 8!).